LucaNerlich/adobe-home-automation/README.md

 1. `$ npm run build`
 2. Serve `/index.html` from HTTP server and open in any modern browser
-    1. e.g `$ npm run serve` to use EsBuild built in development server
+    1. e.g `$ npm run serve` to use esbuild built in development server
     2. Alternatively, run `$ npm run watch` to listen for changes and auto-compile in the background

 > Production